kuralme/kuralme/README.md

 ## Hello, visitor 👋

-I am an aspiring robotics softare engineer.
-Interested in `Mobile and Aerial Robotics`, `Computer Vision`, `DL/RL`, `Control Systems`.
-Currently, a newcomer to Canada🍁 looking for work.
+I am an aspiring robotics softare engineer and a newcomer to Canada🍁 looking for work.
+- 🚀 Following new technologies.
+- 🦿 Interested to working in `Mobile and Aerial Robotics`, `Manipulators`, `Computer Vision`, `DL/RL` and `Control Systems`.
-- 🦿 Familiar with several programming languages an environments related to mobile robotics.
+- 🐋 Familiar with robotics related programming languages, frameworks, dev environments.
-- 🐋 My recent habit is to containerize projects.
+- 👥 Looking for an open-source project to contribute.

 [![GitHub Streak](https://streak-stats.demolab.com/?user=kuralme&theme=gruvbox)](https://git.io/streak-stats)